hemantsingh443/allchat/README.md

 - **TypeScript-like development** with PropTypes validation
 - **Component reusability** with modular architecture
 - **Performance optimization** with React.memo and useCallback
+- **Responsive design patterns** with mobile-first approach
+- **Accessibility features** with proper ARIA labels and keyboard navigation

 ## 🛠️ Tech Stack